youcrypted/chess-characters-pwd/README.md

 The library aims to provide a new friendly user interface to request passwords.
 Keeping the simplicity and accessibility as first goal, by using the combination of Chess boards, chess pieces and the classic password characters, users will create their strongest password ever.

 ## Impact
-The proposed "password generation interface", disable the possibility of any brute-force attack method. >= 64 length passwords are always generated and the complexity becomes exponential even for the those basics combinations.
+The proposed "password generation interface", disable the possibility of any brute-force attack method. >= 64 length passwords are always generated and the complexity becomes exponential even for basic combinations.

 In concrete, there are 13^64 password combinations only for the chess pieces (including the blank squares).
-Then, if we consider that the user can introduce characters in every square (95^N, where N is the length of each password chunk).
+Then, if we consider that the user can introduce characters in every square (95^N, where N is the length of each password chunk per square).

 ### Computational complexity (worse case)